lukawarren/Lorien-Legacies/README.md

 ### How do I use my abilities?
 Legacy abilities can be toggled with a similar selection wheel to the toggle menu.
 The default key for this is Z.

+### Are there any keybinds?
+You can toggle the last used legacy by holding down

 ## Commands
 * /legacies - displays legacies the player has